MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-u-s-government-dod-endpoints.md

 ms.assetid: 5d7dce60-4892-4b58-b45e-ee42fe8a907f
 f1.keywords:
 - NOCSH
-description: "Summary: Office 365 requires connectivity to the Internet.
-The endpoints below should be reachable for customers using Office 365 U.S. Government DoD plans only."
+description: Office 365 requires connectivity to the Internet.
+The endpoints below should be reachable for customers using Office 365 U.S. Government DoD plans only.
 hideEdit: true
 ms.custom: seo-marvel-mar2020
 ---